Contact Info

 Detecting latency for your GNSS receiver

 Detecting latency for your GNSS receiver is the easiest.
-Make sure to enable the "ZDA" NMEA0183 sentence and compare the time this message has been received with the time from your computer.
+Make sure to enable the "ZDA" NMEA0183 sentence and compare the time this message is received with the time on your computer.
 Note that this only works if your computer is synchronized with a time server.
-You can use the "Show Trace" button to view the incoming NMEA0183 data in the original raw data file:
+You can use the "Show Trace" button to view the incoming NMEA0183 data in the original raw data file.

 3/18/2020|2:40:53.019 PM|$GPZDA,134053.020,18,03,2020,00,00*5E